NUS-Project-SaBai/BackEnd/documentation/components-records-FileForm/upload-get.md

 #### Processing on the Backend
 - **Where**:
-  Processing is done in file_view (view layer) and file_service (service layer), with UploadSerializer and FileSerializer
+  Processing is done in file_view (view layer) and file_service (service layer), with PatientFilesSerializer and FileSerializer
 - **How**:
   - Query params `patient_pk` and `deleted` are parsed and validated
   - `deleted` parameter is converted: "all" → None, "true" → True, "false" → False
-  - If `patient_pk` provided: `file_service.get_patient_upload()` returns single Upload dict in a list
+  - If `patient_pk` provided: `file_service.get_patient_files()` returns single PatientFiles dict in a list
-  - If no `patient_pk`: `file_service.list_patient_uploads()` groups all files by patient and returns list of Upload dicts
+  - If no `patient_pk`: `file_service.list_patient_files()` groups all files by patient and returns list of PatientFiles dicts
-  - UploadSerializer serializes the data with nested PatientSerializer and FileSerializer (many=True)
+  - PatientFilesSerializer serializes the data with nested PatientSerializer and FileSerializer (many=True)
-  - Response always returns an array of Upload objects for consistency
+  - Response always returns an array of PatientFiles objects for consistency

 ---